mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ### Spellcasting Focus
 You can use a holy symbol (found in chapter 5) as a spellcasting focus for your paladin spells.

-## Divine Health
-By 3rd level, the divine magic granted to you from your righteous oath flows through your veins, making you immune to disease.

-## Divine Smite
-Beginning at 3rd level, your sacred oath grants you the ability to suffuse your melee weapons with divine power.
-Once per turn, when you make a melee weapon attack, you can declare your intention to smite your target and use a spell slot to charge your weapon.

-If the attack misses, you regain your spent spell slot, and you are permitted to use this feature again on this turn.
-If the attack hits, it deals radiant damage to the target, in addition to the weapon's damage.

-The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each Spell Level higher than 1st.
-The damage increases by 1d8 if the target is an Undead or a fiend.

 ## Channel Divinity
 At 3rd level, you gain the ability to channel power from your divine oath, using that power to fuel magical effects.
 You start with one such option: Turn Undead.
 Your oath will grant you additional effects as you advance in levels, as noted in their description.